10 Must Read Sports Betting Books

 Autobiographies from Sporting Legends

 With a focus on horse racing here at Betting Gods, we had to recommend a few books from notorious jockeys and famous trainers.
-If you want to get into the mind of some of the most famous faces in the world of sports then these are a must read:
+If you want to get into the mind of some of the most famous faces in the world of sports then these are a must-read:

 Form: My Autobiography – Get it Here

 Kieren Fallon is probably one of the most notorious jockeys in the history of horse racing having been crowned Champion Jockey 6 times.
-In his autobiography, he looks at his career both on and off the race course.
+In his autobiography, he looks at his career both on and off the racecourse.
 From winning some of the biggest races on the calendar to working with some of the best trainers in the world through to the dealing with the pressure.

 Winner: My Racing Life – Get it Here

 Even if you were to ask someone who has no interest in horse racing to name a jockey, they’ll probably name A.P.
 McCoy.
-This book is the autobiography of A.P. and with over 100 positive reviews on Amazon, it’s an essential for any horse racing fan.
+This book is the autobiography of A.P. and with over 100 positive reviews on Amazon, it’s essential for any horse racing fan.
 Having won over 4,300 races, A.P. writes about his career from the first time he got on a horse through to his final race at Sandown.

-Have we missed any of your favourite sports betting books of our list?
+Have we missed any of your favourite sports betting books on our list?
 If we have, let us know in the comments section below as there are plenty of gambling books available which we haven’t included in our list above.